In this tutorial, we will learn exception hierarchy in Java with diagrams and brief descriptions.

 An error generally represents an unusual problem or situation from which it is difficult to recover.
 It does not occur by programmer mistakes.
 It generally occurs if the system is not working properly or resource is not allocated properly.

-3. Exception: Exception class is a subclass of Throwable class and a superclass of all the exception classes.
+3. Exception: It is represented by an Exception class that represents errors caused by the program and by external factors.
+Exception class is a subclass of Throwable class and a superclass of all the exception classes.
 All the exception classes are derived directly or indirectly from the Exception class.
 They generally originate from within the application.

 The exception class provides two constructors: